No Fail Caramel Pecan Turtle Fudge (With Cream Cheese)

 - The chocolate chips and caramel bit can also be melted in a bowl in the microwave.
 Cook on half strength for 30 seconds and then stir.
 Repeat until melted.
 Be careful not to microwave it too long or they will burn.

-- This turtle fudge can be stored in the refrigerator for up to a week.
+- This chocolate cream cheese fudge can be stored in the refrigerator for up to a week.